okohll/abdocs/content/docs/tables/adding-and-removing.md

 ## Adding a table
 1. On the homepage, click the 'toggle' button in the top-right of the screen to enable dev mode (if it is not enabled already)
-2. Click _list_ in the top centre of the screen (next to _connections_) to select the list view
-3. Click _+ Add Table_, choosing a name for the new table
+2. Click _+ Add Table_, choosing a name for the new table

 **TODO: images**